PHACDataHub/phac-django-template/README.md

 2. `python manage.py loaddata my_app/fixtures/lookups.yaml`
 3. `python manage.py runscript my_app.scripts.dev`

+## Manually running auto-formatting

+In the case your CI is failing due to formatting issues, you can run the following commands to fix them all.

+1. `isort omd --settings-path pyproject.toml`
+2. `black omd/ --config pyproject.toml`
+3. `djlint --reformat omd --configuration pyproject.toml`

 # Adapting this template to your new project

 TODO: consider making this a cookie-cutter template?
 Might not be worth it...